Al Leong: Early life

+Health issues

 Leong had brain cancer in 1993 and suffered a stroke in 2005.

 Career

 His credits include Lethal Weapon, Die Hard, Joshua Tree, Big Trouble in Little China, The Scorpion King, and They Live. and a recurring role on the first season of the TV series 24.
 He also portrayed an out-of-time Genghis Khan in the comedy Bill & Ted's Excellent Adventure.
 In 2003, Leong lampooned himself as well as the Hollywood tradition of actor and director 'reels' by starring in screenwriter David Callaham's "Writer's Reel."
 In the five-minute short film, Leong portrayed Callaham going through a typical day in the life of a writer.
 The 'reel' was accepted into a number of short film festivals.

 As a stuntman, Leong was involved with the production of numerous films including The Golden Child, Last Action Hero, Roland Emmerich's Godzilla, Tim Burton's Planet of the Apes, and Daredevil.
-He also has made appearances on several television shows such as Knight Rider, Magnum, P.I., The Twilight Zone, T. J. Hooker, MacGyver, That '70s Show, and HBO's Deadwood.
+He also has made appearances on several television shows such as The A-Team, Knight Rider, Magnum, P.I., The Twilight Zone, T. J. Hooker, MacGyver, That '70s Show, and HBO's Deadwood.
 He wrote and directed the low-budget film Daddy Tell Me a Story....